 |Take photos of the beautiful wedding decor.
 Photo by RC Studio.|

-If the wedding feast is buffet style, the guests who arrive earlier can greet the parents, find available random seats (usually free-seating) and start helping themselves with the wedding food first before the couple’s arrival.
-The invitation card will state the time of the wedding from 11am – 4pm for example, you can go at anytime within the time frame.
+If the wedding feast is buffet style, the guests who arrive earlier can greet the parents and family, find available random seats (usually free-seating) and start helping themselves with the wedding food first before the couple’s arrival.
+The invitation card will state the time of the wedding, from 11am – 4pm for example, you can go at anytime within the time frame.
 Each guest will receive a bunga telur (hard boiled egg decorated with artificial flower), as a symbol of fertility.

 Sep 2017: “A good rule of thumb is to dress modestly.
 To me Malay weddings are a semi-formal affair so I always put on a batik shirt or baju Melayu with long pants.
 Or just a buttoned up shirt will do.”